sql-formatter-org/sql-formatter/docs/functionCase.md

 # functionCase (experimental)

-Converts functions to upper- or lowercase.
+Converts function names to upper- or lowercase.

 ## Options